 About Emerging Scholars

 Each Emerging Scholar will have different tasks.
 When you apply, be sure to look at the tasks listed in each job description.
-Example tasks for different jobs may include: administering surveys, entering data, reading and summarizing articles, conducting experiments, and analyzing media like photos, videos, or tweets.
+Example tasks for different jobs may include: administering surveys, entering data, reading and summarizing articles, conducting experiments, and analyzing media like photos, videos, or social media content.

 The positives: As an Emerging Scholar, you’ll be exposed to research in a department you might major in.
 And you’ll start to build relationships in your department with professors, graduate students, and research staff.
 This hands-on experience is great when you’re trying to decide on a career or major.
 Our jobs are usually pretty flexible if you have tests coming up and need to switch or reduce hours for a week.
 You’ll also have support from our staff and peer mentors as you learn how to be a college student.

 The tradeoffs: As an Emerging Scholar, you will be expected to show initiative, troubleshoot, and (after being trained) sometimes work independently while contributing to a project.
 There will not be down time that is sometimes available during other jobs for doing homework.
 Some Emerging Scholars have said that having a job like this feels like they are enrolled in an extra class, because you will be thinking a lot while you work.

 No, if you’re not interested in Emerging Scholars, there are many other jobs on campus and students with Federal Work-Study awards are often given preference in the application process.
 You can learn more about part-time jobs here.
 There is a part-time job fair in August and links to on-campus and off-campus jobs here.

 Students cannot apply to receive an Undergraduate Research Award (UGRA) for the same semester that they are being paid as an Emerging Scholar.
 However, Emerging Scholars might consider applying for an UGRA for the summer, since the Emerging Scholars Program does not provide funding then.